jpanged/rat-cpu/README.md

 # RAT CPU
-For CPE 233 Winter 2018
+*For CPE 233 Winter 2018*

+**Russell Caletena, Josiah Pang, & Nathan Wang**

 This repository contains all the parts that make up the RAT CPU as well as the software programs written in Assembly.

+## RAT CPU Architecture
+![alt text][rat-architecture]

-Below is an outline of what each folder contains.
+*Below is an outline of what each folder contains.*

 ## RAT MCU
 * rat1 - Intro to Architecture & Assembly Language Programming (+ Reverse Engineering)